 - Would have had the electrical and HVAC ran in our basement so we didn’t have to bring someone out to do it when we were finishing our basement.

-- Glad we saved our paint, worked well with the touch-ups I did this year
+- Glad we saved our paint, worked well with the touch-ups I did this year.
+Keep it in the basement, it lasts quite awhile.

 - Added a water softener right away, we waited a year and it was totally worth installing.